github/docs/content/osmand/widgets/coordinates-widget.md

 intro: "The Coordinate widget shows user’s current coordinates"
 versions: '*'
 ---
-The Coordinates widget (for Android only) is shown at the top of the screen.
+The Coordinates widget is shown at the top of the screen.
 It shows geographic coordinates of the user's location.  <br>

 ![Coordinates Android widget](/assets/images/docs/widgets/coordinates_widget.png)